adikulkarni0/pxdocs/content/operations/operate-other/scaling/scale-down.md

 Node 651ca0f4-c156-4a14-b2f3-428e727eb6b8 successfully deleted.
 ```

-### Prevention of data loss
-If any node hosts a volume with replication factor = 1, then we disallow decommissioning of such a node because there is data loss.

-One possible workaround to go through with the decommission of such a node is to increase the replication of single replica volumes by running "volume ha-update".

-Once completely replicated onto another node, then re-attempt the node decommission.
-This time, the volume already has another replica on another node and so decommissioning the node will reduce the replication factor of the volume and remove the node.
+### Clean up Portworx metadata on the node

+To learn how to remove or clean up Portworx metadata on the decommmisioned node, see [clean up Portworx metadata on the node](/operations/operate-kubernetes/k8s-node-rejoin/#clean-up-portworx-metadata-on-the-node).

 ## Automatic decommission of storage less nodes

- * Storage less nodes that are initialized and added to the cluster may not be needed once they complete their tasks (for ex in a scheduler workflow).
-If they are taken offline/destroyed, the cluster will still retain the nodes and mark them as offline.
+ Storage less nodes that are initialized and added to the cluster may not be needed once they complete their tasks (such as in a scheduler workflow).
+If they are taken offline or destroyed, the cluster will still retain the nodes and mark them as offline.

- * If eventually a majority of such nodes exist, the cluster won't have quorum nodes that are online.
+ If eventually a majority of such nodes exist, the cluster won't have a quorum of nodes that are online.
 The solution is to run cluster delete commands and remove such nodes.
-This gets more laborious with more such nodes or frequency of such nodes added and taken down.
+This gets more laborious with more such nodes or an increased frequency of such nodes added and taken down.

- * To help with this, Portworx waits until a grace period of 48 hours.
-After this period offline nodes with no storage will be removed from the cluster.
+ To help with this, Portworx waits until a grace period of 48 hours has passed.
+After this period, offline nodes with no storage will be removed from the cluster.
 There is no CLI command needed to turn on or trigger this feature.